FlukeAndFeather/cetaceanbcg/README.md

 This repository contains the data and code for our paper:

 > Czapanskiy, M. F., Ponganis, P. J., Fahlbusch, J. A., and Goldbogen,
-> J. A. (in prep). *An accelerometer-derived ballistocardiogram method
+> J. A. (in press). *An accelerometer-derived ballistocardiogram method
 > for detecting heartrates in free-ranging marine mammals*.

 ### How to cite